mrange/hron/README.md

 # This is an ini file using hron

 # object values are started with '@'
-@Common
-	=LogPath
-		Logs\CurrentDay
+@Greeting
+	=Title
+		Hello World from hron!
 	=WelcomeMessage
 		Hello there!

-		String values in hron is started with '='
+		String values in hron are started with '='

-		Just as with Python in hron the indention is important
+		Just as in Python, indentation is significant in hron

-		Idention promotes readability but also allows hron string values to be multi-line and hron has no special letters that requires escaping
+		Idention promotes readability but also allows hron string values to be multi-line and relieves them from the need for escaping.

+		Let us say that again, there exists _no_ character escaping in hron.

-		Letters like this causes hron no problems: &<>\"'@=
+		Letters like this are fine in an hron string: &<>\"'@=

-		This helps readability
+		This helps readability!
 @DataBaseConnection
 	=Name
 		CustomerDB